 Many married couples consider themselves one financial entity.
 Sharing finances has traditionally been a part of the journey after marriage, or when you move in together.
 But, what is the best way to manage your money together?
-In a recent U.S. survey, one-third of couples stated that finances were the most stressful aspect of their relationship.
 While every relationship is different, the following five tips can help your romance stay untarnished by financial woes (and to avoid money fights, which are the worst).

 Be open about your debt and current financial status